 Where to promote a competition

-Your initial opinion of ‘compers’ might be negative, but without including them in your plans, you’ll struggle to get much interest in your prize promotion.
-Compers help to spread the word far and wide, and can become loyal customers and great brand ambassadors if they like what you’re doing.
+Compers are people who love to enter competitions – and although your first opinion of them might be negative, without including them in your plans, you’ll struggle to get much interest in your prize promotion.
+Compers help to spread the word far and wide, and can become loyal customers and great brand ambassadors if they like what you’re doing!

 In the UK it’s FREE to add your prize promotion to: